knmcguire/px4_sim_research_report/docs/results.md

 * Participants with experience only in Gazebo New were classified as currently using Gazebo New
 * Participants who specified "gz sim," version names (Harmonic/Ionic), or clarified in comments were classified as Gazebo New

 After this classification, 30 participants who had used both versions could not be definitively categorized.
-These are shown in light red in Figure 5, with the assumption they likely use the most current and recommended simulator (Gazebo New), though this metric should be interpreted with caution.
+These are shown in light red in @fig-sim-experience, with the assumption they likely use the most current and recommended simulator (Gazebo New), though this metric should be interpreted with caution.
 Overall, Gazebo New remains the most widely used simulator (46 confirmed users), followed by Gazebo Classic (19).
 AirSim and its forks account for 5 current users, while Simulink and JSBSim each have 4 users.

 ### Summary of Comments on Gazebo New